theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > It       was high    time     to go      , for the pool   was getting quite crowded with the birds
 # NPr/ISg+ V   NSg/V/J N🅪Sg/V/J P  NSg/V/J .
-C/P D+  NSg/V+ V   NSg/V   NSg   V/J     P    D   NPl/V
+C/P D+  NSg/V+ V   NSg/V   R     V/J     P    D   NPl/V
 > and animals that          had fallen into it       : there were  a    Duck   and a   Dodo , a   Lory and an
 # V/C NPl+    NSg/I/C/Ddem+ V   W?
 P    NPr/ISg+ . +     NSg/V D/P+ NSg/V+ V/C D/P NSg  .
 D/P ?
 V/C D/P
 > Eaglet , and several other   curious creatures .
 Alice led     the way    , and the whole